 the Phantom 4 Pro and

 Spark while the Mini 2 was unavailable.
-For me, the Mini 2 is the

 1 - Shoot the

-I'm using the 'Sphere
+I was using the 'Sphere

 Panorama' mode on the DJI Fly app which on the Mini 2 takes a series of

 26 pictures covering 360 degrees around the drone location and directly